About This Page

 For example, it could be depression coupled with drug or alcohol addiction.
-In this scenario, the doctor is most likely to recommend a depression rehab program.
-This can be part of either an inpatient or outpatient treatment program, depending on the needs and lifestyle of the patient.
+In this scenario, the doctor is most likely to recommend a depression rehab programme to treat both issues.
+This can be part of either an inpatient or outpatient treatment programme, depending on the needs and lifestyle of the patient.

 Dual diagnosis conditions are far more common in the 21st century than most people realise, and it is often difficult to determine the cause-and-effect relationship.
 In some instances, clinical depression leads to substance abuse but in other cases, it could be the opposite, and substance abuse is the root cause of the depression.

 Due to the complex nature of a dual diagnosis, it is often best to seek private care at a residential rehab clinic.
 The medical professionals employed by these facilities are best equipped and qualified to devise depression and addiction treatment plans with the greatest chances of success.
-This does not mean that an outpatient treatment programme can’t be successful, it may just be a longer, harder road.
+This does not mean that an outpatient treatment programme can’t be successful, but it is a less intense and longer form of treatment.

-Private dual diagnosis and depression rehab treatment is costly and requires serious commitment from patients.
+Private dual diagnosis and depression rehab treatment is an investment and requires serious commitment from patients.
 Making a complete recovery is highly dependent on your commitment to the healing process.

 The Rehab Clinics Group’s treatment programmes are designed to help you achieve a full recovery.
 We believe that education, advice, and guidance are key to the recovery process and use a combination of individual and group therapy techniques to deal with depression, addiction and the underlying causes.